-Over the past 2-3 years, Western Power Corporation's (WPC) and Network's Business Unit charter and strategic direction have been significantly impacted by the State's Electricity Reform agenda.
-A number of major IT&T initiatives have been deferred whist Reform projects were planned and implemented.
+Over the past 2-3 years, the former Western Power Corporation's (WPC) and Network's Business Unit charter and strategic direction were significantly impacted by the State's Electricity Reform agenda.
+A number of major IT&T initiatives were deferred whist Reform projects were planned and implemented.
 These deferments include upgrades or replacements of a number of major Information Technology systems.
 A number of these systems are 10-12 years old or greater, well in excess of industry norms.